DiegoRodriguez2018/LESS-SASS/README.md

 Note that to call the Mixin we just need to do #contact-module > .fonts(); Important to notice that @base-size runs on the scope of input, textarea{}.
 If we declare a new @base-size with a different value inside those components that will overide the global one.

+---
+---
+# SASS
+SASS is similar to LESS, it stands for Syntatically Awesome StyleSheets, its a Dynamic Style Sheet Language and compiles to CSS just like LESS.

+SASS also has two syntaxes.
+1. SASS: the original syntax and is based on indention (like python).
+It does not feel like CSS and CSS files are not valid SASS files.
+2. SCSS: is a more common syntax, it feels like CSS and CSS files are valid SCSS files.

+---
+### SASS on the server side:
+There is support for Node.js, ASP.NET, and Rails.
+There are also many install options including downloading the package from github and adding it to your path, homebrew for Mac and even some GUI applications.

+For node we just install the package globally:
+`npm install -g sass`

+After installing globally we have access to the `sass` command.

+`sass input.scss output.css`

+A handy flag is --watch, this will tell sass to watch for file changes and recompile if they occur.

+`sass --watch input.scss:output.css`